wadie999/Chat-Bot/README.md

 ## Installation and Setup

 1. Clone the repository
-2. Install the required packages: `pip install -r requirements.txt`
+2. Install the required packages: `pip install -r requirements.txt`.
-3. Place your text file in the desired location
+3. Place your text file in the `data` folder.
 4. Set your OPENAI key by creating a `keys.py` file in `src` folder and adding your key as a string variable  `key = " .."`

 ## Usage